-complished at first with total body hypothermia of living volunteer kidney donors,213 using methods developed by cardiac surgeons for open-heart operations.214 In the experimental laboratory, Lillehei et al.39 simply immersed the excised intestine in iced saline before its autotransplantation, a method also used by Shumway in developing experimental and clinical heart and heart-lung transplantation.44-46 Thus, the principle of hypothermia was understood at an early time, although it was not efficiently applied.
+The sudden arrival of clinical kidney transplantation in 1962- 1963 was so unexpected that little collateral research or other formal preparation had been made to preserve organs.
+Although kidneys were successfully transplanted in the pioneer identical twin cases despite protracted periods of warm ischemia, the maturation of clinical transplantation could not proceed without effective organ conservation.
+This was accomplished at first with total body hypothermia of living volunteer kidney donors,213 using methods developed by cardiac surgeons for open-heart operations.214 In the experimental laboratory, Lillehei et al.39 simply immersed the excised intestine in iced saline before its autotransplantation, a method also used by Shumway in developing experimental and clinical heart and heart-lung transplantation.44-46 Thus, the principle of hypothermia was understood at an early time, although it was not efficiently applied.

-The first major innovation in hypothermia was in the laboratory, when canine liver allografts were cooled by infusion of chilled fluids into the vascular bed of hepatic allografts via the portal vein 42 Before this time, survival of dogs after liver transplantation was almost never obtained, while afterward success became routine.
-In a logical extension to clinical kidney transplantation, the practice was introduced in 1963 of infusing chilled lactated Ringer's or low molecular weight dextran solutions into renal artery of kidney grafts immediately after their removal.215
+The first major innovation in hypothermia was in the laboratory, when canine liver allografts were cooled by infusion of chilled fluids into the vascular bed of hepatic allografts via the portal vein.42 Before this time, survival of dogs after liver transplantation was almost never obtained, while afterward success became routine.
+In a logical extension to clinical kidney transplantation, the practice was introduced in 1963 of infusing chilled lactated Ringer's or low molecular weight dextran solutions into the renal artery of kidney grafts immediately after their removal.215

-Today, intravascular cooling is the first step in the preservation of all whole organ grafts.
-For cadaver donors, this is most often done in situ by some variant of the technique described by Marchioro et al.216 (Fig. 61.6).
-This method for the continuous hypothermic perfusion of cadaveric livers and kidneys was used clinically long before the acceptance of brain d brain death.
-Ackerman and Snell217 and Merkel, Jonasson, and Brain brain and Snell217 and Merkel, Jonasson, and Bergan218 popularized the simpler core cooling of cadavers with cold electrolyte solutions infused into the distal
+Today, intravascular cooling is the first step in the preservation of all whole-organ grafts.
+For cadaver donors, this is most often done in situ by some variant of the technique described by Marchioro et al.216 (Fig. 79.6).
+This method for the continuous hypothermic perfusion of cadaveric livers and kidneys was used clinically long before the acceptance of brain death.
+Ackerman and Snell217 and Merkel, Jonasson, and Bergan218 popularized the simpler core cooling of cadavers with cold electrolyte solutions infused into the distal aorta.